brianwaw/alx-system_engineering-devops/0x00-shell_basics/README.md

-the third script shows how one can navigate to the home directory at once fourth script enables one to list directory content in long format fifth script displays the hidden files in long format
+the third script shows how one can navigate to the home directory at once fourth script enables one to list directory content in long format fifth script displays the hidden files in long format the sixth script helps display digit form of files including the hidden ones